No. 2 It was dirt not soil

 Leaf mulch: to build organic matter and soil structure

-Compost: for microbial life, nutrients and water retention
+Compost: for microbial life, nutrients, and water retention

 Aged manure: adds nitrogen to support leaf health and overall long-term fertility